A computer is just a pile of electronics without something useful to run on it. Here is a list of must-have software for your first computer.

 7-zip.org

 Even though Windows has built-in support for *.ZIP files, 7-Zip is better.
 It's also the only way to create and open *.7Z files, which is a far better and safer file compression algorithm than ZIP.
 While 7-Zip can't make *.RAR files, it can open them, obviating WinRAR altogether for people who aren't interested in using RAR compression.
 There are a lot of fake 7-Zips out there, most of which either are or contain malware.
-The only place to get 7-Zip is from the project website, 7-zip.org, linked to in this section.
+The only place to get 7-Zip is from the project website, 7-zip.org.
+Even though the 7Z filetype already has native support in Linux Mint, the 7-Zip software does have a version compatible with Ubuntu-like Linux distros.

 Stella